Revenue Reverend

 R54.
 15r bright blue

-Note: Proofs of the above issue are being offered in the David Feldman sale of April 2013, mounted on a Courvoisier archive sheet dated 1980 (ref 1813/48).
+Note: Proofs of the above issue were offered in the David Feldman sale of April 2013, mounted on a Courvoisier archive sheet dated 1980 (ref 1813/48).
 The series was presumably commissioned that year and issued later in 1980 or early in 1981.
-The earliest recorded usage is February 1981 as illustrated as right.
+The earliest recorded usage is February 1981 as illustrated here.

 Picture